wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 ### Methods that need to be implemented,

 **getFriendlyName():** returns the name you want to display for your custom authenticator.
-* Our sample custom local authenticator is named as sample-local-authenticator
+* Our sample custom local authenticator is named as sample-local-authenticator.

 **getname():** get the name of the authenticator.